 Once you have found the right running shoes, a final dialogue follows.
 You talk about your training and what you need to do to get used to your new shoes.
 This is to ensure that you have all the necessary information for your training in the new running shoes.

 Are You a Beginner or Have You Taken a Break From Running?

 So, it’s always good to be on the cutting edge.
-Therefore, a running test is always good for either the beginner or for the runner who want to start running again after a long break.
+Therefore, a running test is always good for either the beginner or the runner who wants to start running again after a long break.
 Whether you are the one or the other doesn’t matter so much in this situation, because both tend to overtrain, thereby also increasing the risk of an injury.